annpoornabaliga/bits-pilani/README.md

 # bits-pilani
-This is a bits-pilani project for Development
+This is a Bits Pilani project for Development